radiodario/xstate-on-react-native/README.md

 ```

 <!--
-States are used for handling your apps states which you know about in advance.
+States are used for handling your apps' states which you know about in advance.
 Context is a data store that you can use to store any arbitrary values.
 The assign action can be used to assign values to the context, and the context can be used in any action you call.
 --->

 ---
 # Services :loop: (soon to be renamed to Actors)

 ~~Services~~ Actors model long running processes